 Plantar fasciitis is caused by repetitive injury of the fascia, which can be due to long hours of standing or walking, wearing shoes with poor cushioning, overuse or sudden stretching of one’s sole, or exercising on a different surface.

-How Common Is Plantar Fasciitis?
+How Is Common Plantar Fasciitis?

 Plantar fasciitis is most common among women and athletes.
 1 in 10 people may develop it in their life.
-It usually occurs in people in the ages of 40 to 60, but it can occur at any age.
+It usually occurs in people between the ages of 40 to 60, but it can occur at any age.

 Is Plantar Fasciitis Curable?

 As per the American Orthopedic Foot and Ankle Society, if plantar fasciitis is not cured, it may lead to a chronic condition.
 It may affect an individual’s daily activity and can lead to back, hip and knee pain as it may change the gait of a person.